CristopherNim/WGU-D206/FIU.md

 - ![[Pasted image 20210602012550.png]]
 - The findings were that students in majors of International Bus, MBA healthcare management online, comm studies, post professional, finance,  and criminal justice are at risk of withdrawing or dropping the courses.
 - In addition,  students who are married, and have a high GPA have at our at risk of drooping or withdrawing.
+- Running a survey in those particular students with met the criteria of high drop out and withdraws